 Homework and basic course documents will be on the class page, publicly accessible from my web page (http://kfoster.ccny.cuny.edu/).
-Readings and datasets will be on InYourClass.com (login required).
-Some of the homeworks will be available on the Blackboard course page (login required).
+Some of the material will be available on the Blackboard course page (login required).
 I will periodically send emails to the class via Blackboard so you must keep your CCNY email updated.